Non-thermal plasma density redistribution in planetary magnetospheres due to ion-cyclotron waves

 \subsection{Numerical solutions}

 In this section, we analyze the numerical solutions of the differential equation (Eq. \ref{eq:ODE}) and their behavior for different values of $\beta_{\kappa 0}$, $L$, and $\bar{\omega}$.
-To solve the ODE describing the plasma density redistribution along the geomagnetic field lines, we use a fourth-order Runge-Kutta method \citep{Butcher_1996} with a dipolar magnetic field.
+To solve the ODE describing plasma density redistribution along geomagnetic field lines, we use a fourth-order Runge-Kutta method \citep{Butcher_1996} in the presence of a dipolar magnetic field.
 Since the dipolar geomagnetic field model is more appropriate for the plasmasphere, we must consider low $L$ values.